Kelly D. Goodwin, Ph.D.

 Environmental molecular microbiology

-Development and use of traditional and molecular-based assays and sensors, to improve the environmental monitoring for microbial contaminants.
-Research activities include:
+• Development of molecular-based assays and sensors, including portable and autonomous sensors, to improve environmental monitoring for microbial contaminants.
+Current research activities include:

-• PCR, qPCR, and traditional assays (microscopy, plate counts, IDEXX) to support multiple projects.
+• PCR, qPCR, and traditional assays (microscopy, plate counts, IDEXX) to support multiple projects, including large programs that investigate sources of nutrient and microbial contamination to coastal waters, evaluate risk, and recommend remediation strategies.
 Analyses include the following targets:

 Fecal indicators: Enterococci, Escherichia coli., Bacteroides spp.